alexkim0629/portfolio/README.md

 - Developed a sentence splitter algorithm for efficient data preprocessing and accurate extraction of citations
 - Processed datasets using machine learning techniques, performing data analysis to validate model accuracy
 - Evaluated and contributed to improving NLP models, applying metrics to assess effectiveness and refine outputs

-## Work Experience
-**Software Engineer @ Raft** | Mclean, VA (_June 2025 - August 2025_)
-- Developed backend features for SOF Data Layer (SDL) using Java, Spring Boot, and REST API, and increased catalog-api test coverage to over 80% to meet the Gravity ATO system compliance requirements
-- Reduced Kubernetes resource usage and improved maintainability by eliminating redundant processes in SDL backend
-- Resolved critical authentication issues in Dataset Discovery Service by migrating through API Gateway, enabling flexible deployments and ensuring SOCOM PI demo success

-**Sales Analyst @ Nike** | Seoul, South Korea (_June 2023 - August 2023_)
-- Analyzed daily sales rate and profits using **Microsoft Excel** and **Power BI**, creating dashboards to provide actionable insights that improved sales strategies
-- Improved inventory and organization system in the stockroom, enhancing item accessibility for Nike athletes and significantly boosting operational efficiency
-- Communicated and cooperated with the team to enhance the Nike experience, boosting customer satisfaction

 ## Interests/Hobby